This blog post has been updated in Dec 19 to reflect the re-branding of NCOS to ‘Climate Active’.

 Buying carbon offsets

 Buying carbon offsets ties in nicely with a carbon management strategy.
 You can purchase carbon offsets from overseas or domestically, or from a mix of the two.
 If you don’t want to deal with purchasing carbon offsets, you can switch your account to a supplier that offers carbon neutral electricity, which automatically reduces your electricity-related emissions to zero.
-Make sure that the carbon neutral electricity is accredited to the National Carbon Offset Standard (NCOS) to ensure credibility.
-Currently, NCOS-accredited carbon neutral electricity for businesses is available from only one supplier.
+Make sure that the carbon neutral electricity is accredited to the Climate Active to ensure credibility.
+Currently, Climate Active-accredited carbon neutral electricity for businesses is available from only one supplier.